ryanorendorff/lc-2018-linear-types/README.md

 2. Get the linear Haskell from the tweag docker repository:

     ```
-    docker pull tweag/linear-types@sha256:6f68b8e02c2cd9e495af7826a13cd7c98e6503f8fab7d93a495d2b1676e9f336
+    docker pull tweag/linear-types:0.1.8
     ```

    This code is only tested against this specific version of linear Haskell.

-3. Initialize the submodules `git submodule update --init`
-4. All the normal stack commands can be used.
+3. All the normal stack commands can be used.
 For example, to drop down into a linear Haskell REPL, use `stack ghci`.
 Note that the linear extension is always on in this branch of GHC.